 El Cabanyal offers direct access to Malvarrosa beach, while El Saler offers more natural beaches.

-What's the best neighborhood for students in Valencia?
+Which is the best neighborhood for students in Valencia?

 Benimaclet is popular with students for its youthful atmosphere and affordable rents.